oven-sh/bun/docs/bundler/macros.md

 ```

 {% callout %}
-Macros are indicated using [_import attribute_](https://github.com/tc39/proposal-import-attributes) syntax.
+**Note** — Macros are indicated using [_import attribute_](https://github.com/tc39/proposal-import-attributes) syntax.
 If you haven't seen this syntax before, it's a Stage 3 TC39 proposal that lets you attach additional metadata to `import` statements.
 {% /callout %}

 Now we'll bundle this file with `bun build`.
 The bundled file will be printed to stdout.